 With the rise of activist investors and the search for bigger returns, the pressure on businesses to focus on key products or jurisdictions has grown.
 Consequently, many transformational M&A transactions are being undertaken by large corporates and there is increased attention from management – and antitrust regulators – to ensure acquired assets have a strategic fit.
 This frequently results in non-core products or geographies – or in the case of mandated divestments by antitrust authorities, overlapping products – to be sold.
 Such sales are attractive to private equity purchasers, adding another layer of complexity and competitiveness to be managed.

 Structuring and managing these carve-out transactions is complex and this book focuses not only on the key differences in negotiating and drafting transaction documents, the impact on counsel procedures and other legal risks to be managed, it also looks at related regulatory and reputational risks.

 This practical guide, edited by Robbie McLaren at Latham & Watkins, features contributions by specialists on subjects linked to the structuring and execution of carve-out transactions and provides an invaluable insight into the legal, regulatory and practical elements in play.
 Topics include documentary provisions, IP transfers, transitional services, employment risks, antitrust concerns and financing acquisitions.

-Whether you are a lawyer in practice or in-house, this commercially focused new title provides a comprehensive analysis of carve-out M&A transactions.
+Whether you are a lawyer in practice or in-house, this commercially focused title provides a comprehensive analysis of carve-out M&A transactions.